tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 #### Specification

-The bdqffdq:Specification provides a technical description of how a test evaluates input data for quality, and what conclusions asserts under what conditions.
+The bdqffdq:Specification provides a technical description of how a test evaluates input data for quality, and what conclusions are asserted under what conditions.

 #### InformationElements